whitneyburton/portfolios/students/1511/alex-navarrete/20160311-alex-navarrete-m2.md

 * There was a new student (1603: Kris Sparks) who came in last week who I spent my lunch with in order to answer many of his questions that he had about the school.
 I also set up Spectacle and Pry on his computer that way he can start getting into a habit of how to improve his workflow.

 * On March 5, I was so annoyed of how dirty the whole Big Workspace and Classroom C was that I took matters into my own hands and just picked up all the cups and dishes and placed them in the dishwasher.
 I also rearranged all the chairs to be in place besides just being in the center of the whole room.

+* Offered to help out the new 1603 students during intermission week that way they can get some questioned/concerns out of the way before starting the program!

 #### Soft Skills / Protocol Requirements